It all began with a master thesis at MSLS. That initial spark led to four years of collaboration,

 regenerative.

-the nervous system, and trauma comes partially from his own journey of self discovery and healing, and
+leadership, the nervous system, and trauma comes partially from his own journey of self discovery and

 alternative festival collective, he has been passionate about the magic that can happen when people come